cdelgehier/oio-docs/doc/source/arch-design/services.rst

 Key characteristics :

-- Stateless
+- Stateful
 - IO intensive
 - Must be deployed on every disks of the platform

 **Rdir**

-Rdir is a reverse directory which stores chuncks references of a rawx.
+Rdir is a reverse directory which stores chunks references of a rawx.
 This service is useful to rebuild a rawx.

 Each rawx has a Rdir instance associated which is not hosted on the same server.